 In fiction, there's two ways this tends to occur.
 Sometimes the kid is shown engaging in such behavior as though it's normal for them, and this can be used to show that the child has had a harsh upbringing.
 Other times, the kid is trying an "adult" behavior for the first time, which may sometimes have disastrous consequences.

 The Creepy Child, the Enfant Terrible and the Evil Orphan draw much of their force from this.
+The Fake Cutie may also be prone to this, but not all the time.
 From the Mouths of Babes is the Sub-Trope where the child only says troubling unchildlike things.

 The Fille Fatale is considered this less than is plausible, since sexual precociousness is often a sign of sexual abuse.